Data-driven analysis of a SUSY GUT of flavour: Results

 While at first glance it seems that this particular prediction of the model would be quite interesting from a collider perspective, enabling potential flavour mixed search channels, the model also predicts rather high masses for sfermion states.
 The lightest squark masses are peaked around 4 TeV and stand well beyond any potential collider sensitivity reach (see for e.g.\ Ref.\ \cite{ATLAS:2020syg} where the limits are around 1.8 TeV squarks using simplifying assumptions that do not hold in our case).
 The lightest slepton on the other hand can be as light as 1 TeV.
 However, the production cross section drops significantly with respect to the QCD dominated squark ones.
 Furthermore, our model naturally predicts right-handed slepton states to be the lightest ones which further decreases the production cross section \cite{Beenakker:1999xh}.
 As an example, recent searches for flavour conserving channels with nearly helicity degenerated slepton states are excluding masses of the order 600 -- 700 GeV \cite{ATLAS:2019lff} if $m_{\tilde \chi^0_1} < 150$ GeV (and limits are even weaker if this is not the case).
 In addition, current exclusion on $\tau$ flavoured sleptons masses are of order 390 GeV \cite{ATLAS:2019gti}.

 It turns out that our model predictions regarding the sfermionic sector are not very promising for potential collider searches.
 However this flavour mixing particularity leads to some interesting features from indirect searches perspectives.
 It is well known that slepton mixing can generate significant contributions to flavour violating decay constraints; in particular, if the mass of the slepton is rather light.
 In our case, BR$(\mu \rightarrow e\gamma)$ illustrates very well this feature as being one of the most stringent test for lepton flavour violation.
 Figure \ref{fig:mu_egamma_mse1} shows the distribution of this branching ratio as a function of the mass of the lightest slepton.
 While the points are within the current experimental limits, it appears that future prospects in the current MEG II experiment \cite{MEGII:2018kmf} could rule out a vast majority of our light slepton points, implying the interesting conclusion that this particular constraint and other flavour violating constraints would have more discriminatory power than classic direct slepton searches and propose typical smoking guns for our framework.
+We also note that, while we can have light staus in the model, $\tau \rightarrow e\gamma$ limits are far from constraining our model with branching ratios below $10^{-13}$ while current limits are around $10^{-8}$.

 Despite the sfermionic states being unreachable in near future collider searches, this is not necessarily the case for the other SUSY particles in our model.
 In particular, the model can predict rather light electroweakinos with sufficient mass gap for collider considerations.
 As a comparison, recent searches from ATLAS \cite{ATLAS:2021moa} put a lower bound on $m_{\tilde{\chi}_{1}^0}$ of 270 GeV when the mass gap with $m_{\tilde{\chi}_{1}^{\pm}}$ is of order 50 GeV.
 While this very light masses are not present in our current framework, we can hope for more stringent limits from future LHC runs.